sbjoshi/llvm2goto/README.md

     $ make test
 ```
 ## Acknowledgement
 An earlier version of the tool can be found in the `old` branch.
-We thank Rasika Sapte for her contributions in developing this earlier version.
+We thank Rasika Sapate for her contributions in developing this earlier version.
 We also thank Dr Saurabh Joshi for their valuable insignts and guidance in developing this tool.

 ## License